electricimp/AzureIoTHub/README.md

 0. Select a policy which has all permissions (such as the *iothubowner*) or create a new policy then click on it
 0. Copy the *Connection string--primary key* to the clipboard and paste it into the constructor.

+## New Message Polling

+The library currently polls the Azure IoT Hub every 10.8 seconds for new messages.
+This is because the IoT Hub does not support long polling.
+This retry rate limits the number of requests in a day to 8000.

 ## iothub.Registry Class Usage

 ### Constructor: iothub.Registry.fromConnectionString(*connectionString*)